 Here, Kiersten focused her message; she wanted more than for her story to be told.
 Her real message is that she wants us all to live our unguarded, authentic life.

 Choosing to be authentically me

 This is precisely what I’ve been trying to say in many of my last posts.
 And what struck me about what Kiersten was sharing was how powerfully she shared it.
 But also, one thing in particular that she said, “Be you, unguarded and authentically you.”
 WOW!
 Just wow!

-Saying it and being it are totally two different things.
+Saying it and being it are totally different things.
 Being it takes raw courage, it takes trust and faith.
 It takes being raw with my emotions and feelings and not letting them stop me.
-It means trusting me, that I am already everything I need to be.
+It means trusting me that I am already everything I need to be.
 That I will make mistakes, and that is part of the journey.
 And faith, not in others as the source of my value, but having confidence in myself.

-I had always believed that our self-expression was what we are able to say.
-Being able to speak up when it’s needed.
+I had always believed that our self-expression was what we could say—being able to speak up when it’s needed.
 I won’t know those things don’t matter; it’s essential.
 But here is what I have learned.
 Our self-expression is more than what we say.
-It is how we are seen and how comfortable we are to be seen, authentically!
+It is how we are seen and how comfortable we are to be seen authentically!